Pangrattato with Herbs and Lemon Zest

 What is it?

 Pangrattato literally means “grated bread” in Italian.
 Also described as “poor people’s parmesan” it is so much more than that.
-A perfect way to use up and stale bread for example.
-But also, an incredibly flavourful topping for anything that needs more crunch.
+An incredibly flavourful topping for anything that needs more crunch.
 Many countries have their own versions of this.
 In Germany for example browned butter with breadcrumbs, to be sprinkled on Plum dumplings.
 One of my favourite sweet German dishes.
 (Let me know if you’d like a recipe for it).

 The Ingredients